We are proud of our community and want to stay in touch

 How your data is used by the College

-Your data is used by us for a number of interdependent purposes, including alumni relations, communications and fundraising.
+Your data is used by us for a number of interdependent purposes, including alumni relations, events, communications and fundraising.
 These include:

 - appeals and requests for donations, including research on when and whether particular donations or funding appeals may be of interest to you